 Both the cold and flu cause symptoms that can disrupt daily life.
 In most cases, the viral strains run their course relatively quickly without any treatment.

 Many people find relief from treating the symptoms of the illnesses, however.
-There are many over-the-counter drugs used to treat the symptoms of the cold and flu.
+There are many drugs used to treat the symptoms of the cold and flu, which are available over-the-counter or online.
 These medications may be useful if severe symptoms make it difficult to function normally.

 In some cases of influenza, doctors may prescribe antiviral.